shibochen/JavaScript/README.md

 # JavaScript
-This is my personal JavaScript notes taken from some textbook and webs
+This is my personal JavaScript notes taken from some textbooks and webs